If you’ve been offered a spot on our wait list, you may have some questions, so we’ve assembled answers to some common

 I’m still very interested in attending MIT.
 What should I do if I hope to be admitted from the wait list?

 - A wait list confirmation form will be available online in early April.
 After you’ve heard back from all the colleges you’ve applied to, please use the form to let us know whether you wish to remain on the wait list or not.
 Once it’s live, we’ll email you to let you know once the confirmation form is available.

 What should I NOT do?

 What should I do about the May 1 reply date for other colleges?

-And students from the wait list have the same access to housing as all other admitted students, so you need not worry about that.
+Students from the wait list have the same access to housing as all other admitted students, so you don’t have to worry about that.

 Okay, what should I do now?